patcadelina/lamp-terraform/README.md

 ```

 # Project Structure
 This project aims to duplicate AWS infrastructure across environments.
+- To initialize an environment, run `terraform init` from the target directory (i.e. src/environments/blue).
-To create or update an environment, run `terraform apply` from the target directory (i.e. src/environments/production).
+- To create or update an environment, run `terraform apply` from the target directory (i.e. src/environments/development).
 ## Templates
 Templates contain the infrastructure blueprint.
 ## Environments